Foreign registers overview

 • make sure your registration abroad is still up to date.
 You can do so yourself by submitting an annual return, annual accounts, or paying a fee abroad.

-• make sure to report any board changes to the appropriate authorities in the Netherlands and abroad to avoid unwanted consequences.
-For example, having your legal entity stricken off the records by foreign authorities, causing you to become personally liable for business operations.
+• make sure to report any board changes to KVK in the Netherlands and to the appropriate authorities abroad to avoid unwanted consequences.
+For example, having your legal entity stricken off the records by foreign authorities.
+This means you will become personally liable for business operations.